LogoLogo

 Example

-(give a simple configuration for a toy model with two subpopulations, SEIR, single "cases" outcome, single seeded infection, single NPI that starts after some time? this page is currently under development, please see our example repo for some simple configurations)
+(give a simple configuration for a toy model with two subpopulations, SEIR, single "cases" outcome, single seeded infection, single NPI that starts after some time? this page is currently under development, please see our _for some simple configurations) ;

 When referring to config items (individual parameters), we use their full position in the outline.
 For example, in the sample config file above, we denote